-Situated within 15 acres of breathtaking tropical garden at Seminyak, the Oberoi, Bali is a traditional Balinese-style resort with thatched roofs, natural stone, and ornate wood carvings.
-Its luxurious rooms and exquisite villas, filled with the view of the beautiful sea or the hotel's tropical garden, are high, large and bright.
+Situated within 15 acres of breathtaking tropical gardens at Seminyak, the Oberoi, Bali is a traditional Balinese-style resort with thatched roofs, natural stone, and ornate wood carvings.
+Its luxurious rooms and exquisite villas, filled with the view of the beautiful sea or the hotel's tropical garden, are high, large, and bright.
 This fascinating private accommodation reflects the beauty of romance and eternity.
 This Bali hotel is also home to its own spa, the Oberoi Spa, where you can enjoy a variety of relaxing and soothing treatments.

 Luxury Villa (Photo Credit: Oberoi, Bali)

-Langkawi, Malaysia: Four Seasons Resort, Langkawi – a door to nature
+Langkawi, Malaysia: Four Seasons Resort, Langkawi, a door to nature

-Showing the charm of nature, Langkawi is the first Geological Park protected by UNESCO in South Asia.
+Showing the charm of nature, Langkawi is the first geological park protected by UNESCO in South Asia.
 The ideal place for you to base yourself whilst discovering this fascinating place is most certainly the Four Seasons Resort.
 Thanks to its fabulous mile-long setting on pristine Tanjung Rhu Beach, the hotel is a tranquil retreat along the Andaman Sea, and you can breathe the fresh ocean air and enjoy the miraculous view from the stunning pavilions or villas here.

 This incredible resort won't let you miss the perfect nature.
-With the guide of the hotel, you can go deeper into the most diverse tropical ecosystems on earth - Langkawi's Kilim Karst Geoforest Park, where you can close contact with exotic animals and plants.
+With the guide of the hotel, you can go deeper into the most diverse tropical ecosystems on earth - Langkawi's Kilim Karst Geoforest Park, where you can come into close contact with exotic animals and plants.

 Write to us at and get a tailor-made tour including these luxury hotels and resorts.
 We believe your holiday in Southeast Asia will be one of the most memorable parts of your life!